ferdeen/sc-docs/docs/deploying.rst

   dotnet run -- connect=20.190.57.145

 .. warning::
   The smart contract test network will break.
 We provide no guarantee of its uptime and may reset the network as deemed necessary.
-For the most up-to-date information, join us on Discord: `Support and Community`_.
+For the most up-to-date information, join us on Discord: :ref:`support_and_community`.

 Contract Deployment